This program is similar to an off-farm free lease. The horses are available to take home

 You will be responsible for all board, shoeing, vet bills, and trucking on the horse.

 There is a price on the contract where you can buy the horse instead of returning it in the

 spring but it is usually an expensive price so that we don’t lose all our horses right before

-The horses all come with negative Coggins certificates and are current on their
+The horses all have negative Coggins certificates and are current on their vaccines.

-inoculations.
-We require that the horse be given a Coggins test and inoculations in the
+We require that the horse be given a Coggins test and vaccines in the spring, including Eastern,

 You should contact your insurance company to let them know you will be owning a